Bira/octopus-carnival/_drafts/devils/bone-devil.md

 ## The Numbers

 Bone Devils are Large Immortal Humanoids (devils), and Level 17 Controllers (leaders).
-They're trained in Perception, have darkvision and move at Speed 8.
-They also have a teleport move of 8, so you'll rarely see them walk anywhere in combat.
+They're trained in Perception, have darkvision and Resist Fire 20.
+They move at speed 8, and also have a teleport speed of 8, which makes them very maneuverable.

 I'm not sure I've covered the Leader keyword yet.
 It means that this particular monster has abilities that help its buddies in the same way a PC